sufisalman/intro2k8s/chapter2/code/README.md

-## Task: {Containerize a Java Microservice Web API}
+## Task:

+Containerize a Java microservice web API application.

-## Success Criteria: {Successful access rest end points running in a docker container from the host node brwoser }
+## Success Criteria:

+Successful access to application rest end points running in a docker container from the host node browser.

+## Steps:

 1. Build application: